kahraman-mustafa/reactnd-project-would-you-rather/README.md

 The provided `_DATA.js` file renamed as `_DATA_provided` and not used.
 It is refactored to normalize data as the provided objects treated like a database table.
 All informations stayed same but construction of dara objects changed and used in that way.

-I have provided additional functionality to add user to the system.
+I have provided additional functionality to add user to the system and added loading bar also.
 I moved img folder to public folder.
 In order to better organize, I added subfolder in components folder.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.